Node.js January 7, 2025 Aditya Rawas

 Node.js File System Module: Read, Write & Manipulate Files

 The Node.js File System (fs) module provides a powerful API for interacting with the file system.
-Whether you need to read, write, delete, or manipulate files, the fs module has you covered.
-In this guide, we’ll explore the most important methods with practical examples.
+If you’re new to Node.js’s architecture, it helps to first understand how Node.js handles threading and async I/O — the fs module’s async methods work because of the libuv thread pool described there.
+Whether you need to read, write, delete, watch, or stream files, the fs module has you covered.
+This guide covers the most important methods with practical examples — from basic reads to streaming large files with createReadStream.

 To use the module, require it at the top of your file: